Hemant2022/product-insights/README.md

 <img src="Screenshots/Architecture.png" width="60%" height="60%" />

 This project is extended as a web hook to serve different e-commerce companies in the market.
 The interface is developed using ASP.NET and APIs are be provided to communicate with the service.
-A unique key will be generated for each client which acts as an identifier.
-The requests sent by the clients will be in JSON format and would comprise of:
+A unique key is generated for each client which acts as an identifier.
+The requests sent by the clients is in JSON format and comprises of:
   - Review text, review id, product id etc. whenever a review is posted.
   - Up votes or down votes received for a review